 “No investor should put all their money in a Trilogy product,” Ryan cautions.
 “We expect investors to treat an investment with us as part of their portfolio, not the portfolio.”

-If you would like to learn more about Trilogy, the Trilogy Enhanced Income Fund and how an investment of this type could play a role in your retirement investment portfolio, you can learn more by downloading our free, easy-to-understand e-guide.
+If you would like to learn more about Trilogy, the Trilogy Enhanced Income Fund and how an investment of this type could play a role in your retirement investment portfolio, you can learn more here.

 The information contained in the Australia Ratings Analytics report and encapsulated in the investment rating is of a general nature only.
 The report and rating reflect the opinion of Australia Ratings Analytics Pty Limited (AFSL 494552).
 It does not take into account an individual’s objectives, financial situation, or needs.
 Professional advice should be sought before making an investment decision.
 A fee has been paid by the fund manager for the production of the report and investment rating.